micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

     * output: *X_buy.csv*, *X_train_buy.csv*, *X_test_buy.csv*, *y_buy.csv*, *y_train_buy.csv*, *y_test_buy.csv*,
 *X_rent.csv*, *X_train_rent.csv*, *X_test_rent.csv*, *y_rent.csv*, *y_train_rent.csv*, *y_test_rent.csv*
   * *modeling.py*: cross-validation of different machine learning models and saving the best
-    * output: model_buy.p, model_rent.p
+    * output: *model_buy.p*, *model_rent.p*
-* *analysing.py* can be used to analyse all data created by the modules mentioned before - it loads the stored data in the created csv-/p-files dataframes back in the RAM.
+* *analysing.py* can be used to analyse all data created by the modules mentioned before - it loads the stored data in the created csv-/p-files back in the RAM.
 * To run/edit the exploration of the feature-engineered data: open with Jupyter-Notebook *exploring.ipynb*
 * To run/edit the web-application on your machine locally you need to download the files and follow the instructions given in this separate GitHub repo: [github.com/micvolk/Buy-and-Rent-Price-Estimator-for-Apartments_Web-Application](https://github.com/micvolk/Buy-and-Rent-Price-Estimator-for-Apartments_Web-Application)